The Grand Lodge of Antient Free and Accepted Masons of Scotland has had 110 Past Grand Masters in a continuous line from 1736

 Current Grand Master Mason

-Out with Masonry, and apart from running his own business, he is actively involved in Rotary and is a Past President of Riverside Rotary Club in Inverness, he is Vestry Secretary and Organist in St Andrew’s Church in Fortrose and is a member of the crew of the Seagull Trust boat based in the Caledonian Canal.
-He is Chairman of the Highland Licensing Forum, Chairman of the Board of Trustees for a charity dealing with drug and alcohol addiction known as “For the Right Reasons” and Chairman of the Highland Area Committee of the Order of St John Scotland.
-In May 2014 he was honoured by being appointed as one of the Deputy Lord Lieutenants for Ross, Cromarty, Skye and Lochalsh.
+Apart from running his own business, he is actively involved in Rotary and is a Past President of Riverside Rotary Club in Inverness, is Vestry Secretary and Organist in St Andrew’s Church in Fortrose and is a member of the crew of the Seagull Trust boat based in the Caledonian Canal.
+Brother McGhee is Chairman of the Board of Trustees for a charity dealing with drug and alcohol addiction, known as “For the Right Reasons”.
+In May 2014, he was honoured by being appointed as one of the Deputy Lord Lieutenants for Ross, Cromarty, Skye and Lochalsh.

-Ramsay is married to Ann and they have three children – Fiona who recently retired from the Army where she was a Major in the QARANC, Iain who runs his own construction business in Devon and Douglas who teaches in Australia.
-They have 7 grand-children.
+Married to Ann, they have three children – Fiona, who recently retired from the Army where she was a Major in the QARANC, Iain, who runs his own construction business in Devon, and Douglas, who teaches in Australia.
+They also have 7 grand-children.

 Brother Charles Iain Robert Wolrige Gordon of Esslemont was initiated into Lodge Ythan, No. 892, (Ellon, Aberdeenshire), in 1982 and was Master of the Lodge from 2003 to 2005.
 He is also a member of Lodge Sir Robert Moray, No. 1641, (Edinburgh), and is the representative of the Grand Lodge of New Zealand.
 The Immediate Past Grand Master is presently the Immediate Past First Grand Principal of the Supreme Grand Royal Arch Chapter of Scotland and is a member of several other Masonic Orders including the Supreme Council for Scotland.